Martin von Ostrowski

 Deutsche Wohnen SE, Mecklenburgische Straße 57, 14197 Berlin

 Due to Covid-19 restrictions this exhibition will not have an official opening.
-If you wish to visit, we would ask you to register in advance by telephone (+49 30 89786-0).
+Unfortunately, we are currently unable to offer any viewings.

 This time, the exhibition focuses on painting and includes works by Konrad Sommer, the painter and graphic artist, who died in 2012 and whose works are being exhibited in public for the first time.
 The exhibition also includes works by Martin von Ostrowski, who visitors to the GEHAG Forum will be familiar with.
 However, he is not just involved here as the guardian of Konrad Sommer’s artistic oeuvre; he is also exhibiting his own paintings of recent years.
 The standpoints on painting of these two artists from different generations and operating in very different genres are accompanied by Mathias Hornung’s wood prints and wood sculptures, whereby the latter also served as the original plates for the prints.
 Visitors to the GEHAG Forum at Deutsche Wohnen will be familiar with this artist as well.
 Works by him are amongst those on display in the company’s own collection.